openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Session Fixation {#session_fixation}

-To perform a Session Fixation attack, an attacker would start the process using a Verifier executed at a device under his control, capture the Authorization Request and relay it to the device of a victim.
+To perform a Session Fixation attack, an attacker would start the process using a Verifier executed on a device under his control, capture the Authorization Request and relay it to the device of a victim.
 The attacker would then periodically try to conclude the process in his Verifier, which would cause the Verifier on his device to try to fetch and verify the Authorization Response.

 Such an attack is impossible against flows implemented with the response mode `fragment` as the Wallet will always send the VP Token to the Redirect Endpoint on the same device where it resides.
 This means an attacker could extract a valid Authorization Request from a Verifier on his device and trick a Victim into performing the same Authorization Request on her device.
 But there is technically no way for an attacker to get hold of the resulting VP Token.